 3. Observe how your candidate responds to feedback

-No team is exempt from conflict, so use the technical interview to see how your candidates react to feedback on their ideas and work.
+No team is exempt from conflict, so use the technical interview to see how your candidates react to constructive recruitment feedback on their ideas and work.
 I like to choose something controversial, or I take a stance on something they’ve provided to see how they consider an alternate perspective.
 Sometimes they say, “Well, this is how we do it” or “That’s not a problem anyone else has had”.
 These are red flags.
 Better responses might be, “Can you explain more?” or “How could I make it better?”.
 This tells me the candidate is open to a discussion and wants to learn.
 It also shows me whether the candidate is focused on collaborating around an issue versus preserving their ego.
+Curious and humble programmers will take you far.
 Don't forget: The cost of hiring programmers that deflect criticism instead of learning from it is high.

 4. Dig into their dev-related activities outside of work